domdunstan/Robinson-neural-mass-simulations/README.md

 # Robinson-neural-mass-simulations
-This repository contains code to simulate the Robinson neural mass model (stochastic delay differential equation)
+This repository contains code to simulate the Robinson neural mass model (stochastic delay differential equations)

 We refer to https://doi.org/10.1103/PhysRevE.65.041924 and https://doi.org/10.1093/cercor/bhj072 for details of the model.